shajeen/vscode-cython-builder/README.md

 ## Description

-Cython Builder is a Visual Studio Code extension that simplifies the build process for Cython files by providing a convenient button to execute `python setup.py build_ext` command.
+Cython Forge is a Visual Studio Code extension that simplifies the build process for Cython files by providing a convenient button to execute `python setup.py build_ext` command.

 ## Features